 Contact us on Slack:

-Workspace: Kubernetes, Channel: #openshift-users (for users)
+- Workspace: Kubernetes, Channel: #openshift-users (for installation & usage questions/issues)

 See https://openshift.tips/ for useful Openshift tips